Praveen-M54/Healthcare-Analytics/README.md

 Project Highligths:

 Hospital admission data was analyzed to accurately predict the patient’s Length of Stay at the time of admit so that the hospitals can optimize resources and function better.

-Built 3 models in Python to predict the length of stay,
+Built 3 models in Python to predict the length of stay :

-A supervised algorithm Naïve Bayes which was classifying with an accuracy of 34.55%.
+1)  A supervised algorithm Naïve Bayes which was classifying with an accuracy of 34.55%.

-An ensemble method XGBoost which was predicting with an accuracy of 43.05%.
+2)  An ensemble method XGBoost which was predicting with an accuracy of 43.05%.

-A dense neural network with 6 layers which yields an accuracy of 42.5%.
+3)  A dense neural network with 6 layers which yields an accuracy of 42.5%.